 He has presented his independent productions, such as "Pagliacci" and "Who's afraid of the Big Bad Wolf" throughout Europe.

 In his search for aesthetic beauty, Manquinho tries to create movement atmospheres out of visual and content-related contrasts.
 His rich and detailed movement vocabulary provides access to the ambivalence of a figure or situation.
 It also allows the complexity of socially relevant topics to be portrayed with emotional depth.
 At the same time, he aims to present on stage only the fundamental and existential.

 In the context of various cross-generational community dance projects, he has worked since 2007, regularly with students with and without special needs, adults, long-term unemployed, refugees, people with a migration background and delinquent youths.
 In 2019 and 2020 he was artistic director of the community dance project "tanzwärts!" at the Theater Hameln.

 From 2014 he is a lecturer for dance at the University of Bielefeld (Faculty of Sports Science) and regularly teaches contemporary dance and Contact-Improvisation

 "Manquinho and the highly motivated company have created an impressive picture.
 Finding for different possibilities of encounter and approach so many unusual and still quite unused sequences of movements, that it would have been enough for three more pieces.
-Tiago Manquinho is there of fascinating creativity. [...] he has developed an exciting evening, in dark blue light with often exotic natural sounds, with mystic range and yet concrete recognition.
-The more than one hour plot is well timed.
+Tiago Manquinho is there of fascinating creativity. [...]
+He has developed an exciting evening, in dark blue light with often exotic natural sounds, with mystic range and yet concrete recognition.
+The more than one-hour plot is well timed.
 Manquinho has a very singular movement language, its detailed twist can be compared to that of an established colleague like Marco Goecke.
-Rightly rambling applause.
-Dance lovers should not miss this meeting.
+Rightly rambling applause.”

 Critic on "Nice to meet you? - Andreas Berger, Braunschweiger Zeitung